-Rainwater tank maintenance is a public health concern that Whywait Plumbing Services your local professional Gold Coast Plumber has undertaken for 40 years, since 1976.
-It is one of the reasons why we have been voted as one of the Best Plumbers on the Gold Coast in 2002, 2004, 2006 and 2015.
+Rainwater tank maintenance is a public health concern that Whywait Plumbing Services, your local professional Gold Coast Plumber has undertaken for 40 years, since 1976.

 It is now nine years since the water management crisis in South-East Queensland was at its peak.
 Rainwater tanks were the flavour of the month and were being sold and installed by every man and his dog aided and abetted by generous subsidies from the Queensland Government.